tatuylonen/wiktextract/README.md

 The ``wiktwords`` script is the easiest way to extract data from Wiktionary.
 Just download the data dump file from [dumps.wikimedia.org](https://dumps.wikimedia.org/enwiktionary/) and run the script.
-The correct dump file has a name something like ``enwiktionary-<date>-pages-articles.xml.bz2``.
+The correct dump file the name ``enwiktionary-<date>-pages-articles.xml.bz2``.

 The simplest command line is: